fox-archives/periodic-table-v2/README.md

 # Periodic Table Version 2

 Same project goals as Periodic Table Version 1.
 Rewritten because I've learned a lot since starting the first version.

+## Archive

-Abandoned in favor of updating and improving the initial verison.
+Archived in favor of updating and improving the initial verison, which is closer to completion.

 ## Roadmap (Short-Term)